 When the city bids out jobs, it is required by ordinance to accept the lowest qualified bidder.
 Officials may reject low bids if they're offered by companies that do not appear to be capable of handling a job.

-At issue was Arnold’s annual community event to collect and dispose of hazardous household waste like old paint, anti-freeze or batteries.
+At issue was Arnold’s like old paint, anti-freeze or batteries.
 The city has a $20,000 grant from the St. Louis County-Jefferson County Solid Waste Management District to pay for the event.
 All the bids they received came in higher than this amount, requiring the council to approve funding for the remaining amount, which amounts to about $3,000.

 PSC Environmental Services sent in the lowest bid at $23,262.

 Some council members wanted to ignore the low bid and go with Tradebe, which bid $23,467 for the job and had done the previous two events for Arnold.